-Although we've spilled a lot of ink on sunscreen lately (see exhibits A and B), summer skincare goes beyond simply slathering on some SPF.
+Although we've spilled a lot of ink on sunscreen lately (see exhibits A and B for great suncreen recommendations), summer skincare goes beyond simply slathering on some SPF.
 Between the rising temperatures and the palpable humidity, there are a number of environmental factors, aside from sunshine, to consider when editing your top-shelf for the summer.
 So, in search of a non-stripping cleanser and a brightening serum that won't exasperate already sun-sensitive skin, we turned to the pros.

 Ahead, Elyse Shelger, RN, Skin Laundry’s director of medical operations, and Parvaneh Rafaeloff, MD, a medical doctor at Le Jolie Medi Spa, share the products they actually use on themselves as soon as the temperatures starting edging into the 80s.
 Among their recommendations?
 A $30 face-saving lightweight moisturizer that quenches dehydrated skin without turning it into an oil slick.
 Keep scrolling for all five dermatologist-approved summer skincare swaps.

 Swap Liquid Cleanser With an Exfoliating Scrub